Nastel/tnt4j-stream-jmx/README.md

 ```
 ## Managing Sample Behavior
 PingJMX provides a way to intercept sampling events such as pre, during an post for each sample run and control sample behavior.
 See `SampleListener` interface for more details.
 Applications may register more than one listener per `Pinger`.
 Each listener is called in registration order.

-In addition to intercepting sample events, applications may want to control weather how one ore more attributes are sampled and whether the sample is reported/logged.
+In addition to intercepting sample events, applications may want to control how one ore more attributes are sampled and whether each sample is reported/logged.
 See example below:
 ```java
 // return default or user defined PingFactory implementation PingFactory factory = DefaultPingFactory.getInstance();